Contact: Karen Roper

 Enclosed with each letter should be a copy of the

 Guidance for Parents Leaflet.

-Pupils with SEN statement should not be permanently excluded in the first instance.
-School should make a fixed term exclusion and contact the SEN officer for an urgent review of the statement.
+Pupils with an Education, Health and Care Plan (EHCP) should not be permanently excluded in the first instance.
+School should make a fixed term exclusion and contact the SEND officer for an urgent review of the EHCP.

 Pastoral Support Programme Pro Forma